-Inholland charges two types of tuition fees: statutory tuition fees, which are set each year by the government, and institutional tuition fees, which are set by Inholland itself (see section 4.10).
+There are two categories of tuition fees, which incorporate different rates: statutory tuition fees, which are set each year by the government, and institutional tuition fees, which are set by Inholland itself (see section 4.10).

 The tuition fees you pay are determined by law and depend on the degree programme format (full time, part time, work-study), your nationality and previously obtained diplomas.
 You pay your tuition fees by setting up a direct debit authorisation in Studielink (see section 4.6).